 Refrigerator magnets and other magnetic toys can provide a fun, educational experience for many young children.
-However, loose magnets and magnetic toys designed for adults can cause serious injuries and lifelong impacts for children and teens.
+However, loose magnets and high-powered magnet sets designed for adults can cause serious injuries if swallowed.

-Report injuries and incidences of magnet ingestions to the CPSC:
+Report Injuries & Incidences of Magnet Ingestions to the CPSC:

 If your child has swallowed a magnet and/or been injured by a magnetic product, you can report that injury to the CPSC, the federal agency tasked with ensuring children’s toys and other consumer products are safe.